 If you have any queries about the Qualification in Occupational Psychology (Stage 2) (2019) please email [email protected]

-The Occupational Psychology Qualifications Board will be running a training workshop for those wishing to supervise on the new QOP (2019) qualification and/or refresh their QOP 2010/2012 training.
+The Occupational Psychology Qualifications Board will be running Supervisor training workshops for those wishing to supervise on the new QOP(2019) qualification and/or refresh their QOP 2010/2012 training.

-This training is a requirement that needs to be completed by anyone wishing to supervise candidates on the new qualification.
+The Supervisor training is a requirement that needs to be completed by anyone wishing to supervise candidates on the QOP.

 - HCPC Registered

-- Full member of the Division of Occupational Psychology (normally for at least two years).
+- a Full Member of the Division of Occupational Psychology (normally for at least two years)

 The first step is to consult the Candidate Handbook and make sure you fulfil the entry requirements of the qualification.

 The next step is to contact a Co-ordinating Supervisor using the Register of Applied Psychology Practice Supervisors.

 Supervision with your Co-ordinating Supervisor is an important part of your training on the qualification and, therefore, it is advisable to contact more than one Co-ordinating Supervisor before agreeing terms.